Cureality Proficiency Certifications and Awards X

 • Probiotic effects that may include prevention of small intestinal bacterial overgrowth, SIBO

-The majority of benefits are a result of L. reuteri‘s ability to provoke hypothalamic release of oxytocin, a hormone that is proving to be the key to substantial age-reversal and health effects.
+The majority of benefits are a result of L. reuteri‘s ability to provoke hypothalamic release of oxytocin, a hormone that is proving to be the key to substantial age-reversing and health effects.
+Other benefits derive from this microbe’s ability to colonize the entire length of the small intestine (very unusual) and produce bacteriocins, natural antibiotics effective in killing fecal microbial species such as those that have ascended from the colon in SIBO.
+(L. reuteri is therefore one of the principal ingredients in my recipe for SIBO Yogurt.)

 You will need: